Iran University of Medical Sciences • Journals

 Author guidelines for IUMS journals

-Central instructions for authors submitting to medical and health sciences journals hosted on the IUMS platform, including article types, ethics, reporting standards, figures, AI tools, SEO and the full submission workflow.
+Central instructions for authors submitting to medical and health sciences journals hosted on the IUMS platform, including article types, ethics, reporting standards, figures, AI tools, discoverability, and the full submission workflow.

 Central guidance for authors submitting to medical and health sciences journals hosted by IUMS.